Jewish religious movements: Igbo Jews

-Igbo people of Nigeria who practice a form of Judaism.
+Igbo people of Nigeria who practice a form of Judaism are referred to as Igbo Jews.
 Judaism has been documented in parts of Nigeria since the precolonial period, from as early as the 1500s, but is not known to have been practiced in the Igbo region in precolonial times.
 Nowadays, up to 30,000 Igbos are practicing some form of Judaism.

 Subbotniks

 The Subbotniks are a movement of Jews of Russian ethnic origin which split off from other Sabbatarians in the late 18th century.
 The majority of the Subbotniks practiced Rabbinic and Karaite Judaism, a minority of them practiced Spiritual Christianity.
 Subbotnik families settled in the Holy Land which was then a part of the Ottoman Empire, in the 1880s, as part of the Zionist First Aliyah in order to escape oppression in the Russian Empire and later, most of them married other Jews.
 Their descendants included Israeli Jews such as Alexander Zaïd, Major-General Alik Ron, and the mother of Ariel Sharon.